 Bio

 Merav Fima is a writer, translator, and literary critic currently based in Melbourne, Australia.
-She is the author of the forthcoming Sephardic migration novel The Rose of Thirteen Petals and the Pomegranate Tree (Running Wild Press, 2026) and of the short story collection Late Blossoms (Vine Leaves Press, October 2025).
+She is the author of the forthcoming mystical Sephardic migration novel The Rose of Thirteen Petals and the Pomegranate Tree (Running Wild Press, 2027) and of the short story collection Late Blossoms (Vine Leaves Press, October 2025).
 She holds a Ph.D. in Creative Writing from Monash University and her work has appeared in anthologies and literary journals worldwide, including: Meanjin Quarterly; Parchment; Poetica Magazine; and The Australian Book Review.

 Books